PaulCarrascosa/LMT_Widget_Tool-LWT/README.md

 - tabulate==0.8.10
 - ipywidgets==8.0.3

 In your command prompt, you need to change your directory path to install these packages.
-You have to copy the path of the downloaded folder into '...\LMT_Widget_Tool-LWT-main' and paste the path you just copied in your command prompt (yes, there is a space between 'cd' and your copied path):
+To do that, you have to copy the path of the downloaded folder into (e.g. : C:\Users\guest\Desktop\LMT_Widget_Tool-LWT-main) and paste the path you just copied in your command prompt (yes, there is a space between 'cd' and your pasted path):
 ```bash
 cd paste\your\path\here
 ```

-Then, to install this list in your command prompt, do it with the command:
+Then, to install all the packages from the previous list in your command prompt, do it with the command:
 ```bash
 pip install -r requirements.txt
 ```